desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 # Updates to RFCs

-The DS enrollment methods described in Section 3 of [@!RFC8078] are deprecated and SHOULD NOT be used.
+The DS enrollment methods described in Section 3 of [@!RFC8078] are less secure than the method described in (#dnssec-bootstrapping) of this document.
-Child DNS operators and parental agents who wish to use CDS/CDNSKEY records for initial DS enrollment SHOULD instead support the authentication protocol described in (#dnssec-bootstrapping) of this document.
+Child DNS operators and parental agents wishing to use CDS/CDNSKEY records for initial DS enrollment SHOULD therefore support the authentication protocol described here.

 In order to facilitate publication of signaling records for the purpose of DNSSEC bootstrapping (see (#signalingrecords)), the first bullet